bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

 ## Directives

   - **KISS Principle:** Only include the high level information at the top of your directive.
-Details should be in functions further down in the code.
+Don't make directives more complicated than they need to be.
+Put details in classes further down in the code.

+    ```coffeescript
+    angular.module 'directives'
+    .directive 'someDirective', ->
+      restrict: 'E'
+      templateUrl: 'app/some-directive.html'
+      controller: someDirectiveCtrl
+      controllerAs: 'sd'
+      link: someDirectiveLink

+    class someDirectiveCtrl
+      constructor: ->
+        @someVar1 = 'some string'

+    class someDirectiveLink
+      constructor: (scope, elem, attr) ->
+        @someVar2 = attr.someAttr
+    ```

   - **Declaration restrictions:** Only create element or attribute directives (`restrict: 'EA'`).
+Avoid old-style directives (class and comment).

-  - **Simple Guideline: Template --> Element Directive:** If your directive contains a template, use an element directive.
+  - **Choosing Directive Type:** Simple guideline...
+If your directive contains a template, use an element directive.
 Otherwise, use an attribute directive.
-The default value for `restrict` is `EA`; this is fine, but keep this template guideline in mind when coding your html.
+The default value for `restrict` is `EA`; this is fine, but keep this guideline in mind when coding your html.

     ```html
     <!-- when the directive has a template or templateURL property -->